Pioneer Cemeteries and Their Stories,

 Marking the grave of Fall Creek Friends' founder Jonathan Thomas is this new stone.
 Jonathan Thomas was an early settler to Fall Creek Township along with many members of his congregation.
 He was born October 1, 1766, and died September 6, 1839, at seventy-three years of age.
 The small stone on top is his original marker.

-This is the Friends' Meeting House that sits on the land originally purchased in 1834 and in between the old and new sections of the Friends' graveyard.
-The black plague by the door on the left states that the building is recorded on the National Register of Historic Places.
+This is the Friends' Meeting House that sits in between the old and new sections of the Friends' graveyard.
+The little black sign by the door on the left states that the building is recorded on the National Register of Historic Places.

 From the death dates on the accompanying list, the original land must have been used as a private burial ground before purchase by the Society.
-The Fussell family has four members buried here in 1833, a year before the Society took possession.
+The Fussell family has four members buried here in 1833.
 Milcah Martha Fussell when forty-one years old died on August 16, 1833.
 On this same date, Marion Fussell is listed as being born and passing away.
 This was most likely a mother dying in childbirth along with her baby.
 Five days later thirteen-year-old Sarah Jacobs Fussell died, and three days after Sarah, eleven-year-old Bartholomew Bond Fussell was buried.
 Often, frontier life took its toll on the young and unsuspecting.
 However, the Fussell family persevered through multiple generations and maintained their connection to this religious organization.
 There are thirty-five of that surname interred at the Friends Cemetery.

 This view of the Fall Creek Friends' Cemetery shows the oldest stones in the foreground.
 They are not damaged.
 By custom, all of the early 19th century grave markers in this "Quaker" graveyard are of this truncated design.
 Some later 19th century gravestones can be seen in the distant background.